Email FacebookTwitterMenu burgerClose thin

 How Much Do You Need to Put Down on Land?

-When you’re getting a mortgage for just land you’ll have to put much more down as a deposit than you may be used to doing for a home.
+When you’re getting a mortgage for just land, you’ll have to put much more down as a deposit than you may be used to doing for a home.
 This is because there aren’t any assets that the mortgage company can use to protect their investment in lending you the money.
-The typical downpayment or deposit on land ranges from 20% to 50% down.
+The typical down payment or deposit on land ranges from 20% to 50% down.
 It’s important to calculate all of the costs of a potential mortgage and make sure it aligns with your finances and plans for the land before moving forward.

 Making an Offer on a Plot of Land

-Making an offer on land isn’t that different than making an offer on a home.
+Making an offer on land isn’t that different from making an offer on a home.
 When you’re ready to purchase a piece of land, you’ll have to make a written offer.
 You’ll approach the seller with the terms you’re willing to abide by.
 You should also include all of the details related to the transaction.

 Completing Your Land Purchase Agreement

 To claim a portion of land as your own, you’ll need to officially close on the land purchase.
 To do so, you’ll have to sign a land purchase agreement.
 This agreement will specify how much you’re paying for the land and how much money you’re putting down.
-The seller will have to sign the agreement as well.
+The seller will have to sign the agreement, as well.

 The land contract you’ll sign will include everything that you and the seller agree to regarding the land purchase.
-Other documents you’ll have to review include state-based real estate forms, a closing statement that highlights all of the costs that stem from the sale and a deed that transfers the land’s title from the owner to you.
+Other documents you’ll have to review include state-based real estate forms, a closing statement that highlights all of the costs that stem from the sale and a deed that transfers the land’s title from the current owner to you.

-The Bottom Line
+Bottom Line

 Real Estate Tips

 • You may want to consult a financial advisor before making a major real estate investment.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • SmartAsset’s free mortgage calculator lets you estimate your monthly mortgage payment with taxes, fees and insurance.